top of page

 And so has this insatiable world.

-Currently England, which is simultaneously
+Currently York.
+Which is simultaneously

 everything and nothing as I'd imagined.